allenai/sdi-detection/README.md

 ## Citation

-If using this data or model, please cite our arXiv preprint:
+If using this data, please cite our arXiv preprint:

 ```
 @misc{Wang2019ExtractingEO,